AnshumanSanghvi/StateMachineDemo/ReadMe.md

 ---

 **Vertex**: Vertex is an abstract class that captures the common characteristics for a variety of different concrete kinds of nodes in the StateMachine graph
-(States, Pseudostates, or ConnectionPointReferences).
+(States, Pseudo-states, or ConnectionPointReferences).
 A Vertex can be the source and/or target of any number of Transitions.

 ---